The financial part of running a business can be tricky, but it’s a trade you really need to learn if you want to be successful.

 Conclusion

 All of this means that it’s much more expensive for an individual or small business to make the same item as a large fashion brand.
-More than twice as much is not uncommon.
+More than five times as much is not uncommon.
+So forget competing on price when you’re a small brand or independent designer.

 This is an old blog from 2016, but it explains the structure of costs pretty good.